Nankai Mo 161 series

 Current Operations & Future Prospects

 There are four operational trams: nos.
 161, 162, 164 and 166.
-No. 161 is generally used only for rail tours, while the other three are used for regular services on Hankai and Uemachi Lines (mostly between Tennoji and Hamadera on weekdays, but not every day).
+No. 161 is generally used only for rail tours while no. 162 is used for regular services on Hankai and Uemachi Lines (mostly between Tennoji and Hamadera on weekdays, but not every day).
 There is no service from June to October due to lack of air-conditioning (except a charter train).
 They always run mainline on first, second and third days of January each year as trains are packed with people visiting Sumiyoshi Taisha shrine.

 Photo